xjdrew/gotunnel/README.md

 ## gotunnel
 gotunnel is a secure tcp tunnel software.
-It use persistent tcp connection(s) to comminicate bettwen client and server, so it's not a port forwarder.

-*now gotunnel support use udt protocal as low level tunnel, it can maximize your network bandwidth!*
+It can use tcp or udp connectioin as low level tunnel.

 gotunnel could be added to any c/s system using tcp protocal.
 Make system structure evolve from
 ```